manticoresoftware/manticoresearch/manual/Adding_data_from_external_storages/Plain_indexes_creation.md

 ignore_non_plain = 1
 ```

-`ignore_non_plain` lets you completely ignore warnings about skipping non-plain indexes.
+`ignore_non_plain` lets you completely ignore warnings about skipping non-plain tables.
 0 (not ignoring) by default.